Program Requirements

 Humanities and Social Sciences electives18

 The College Writing Program, humanities, and social sciences requirements are those required of all students in the McKelvey School of Engineering.
-For information about how to fulfill the school's English proficiency requirement, please visit the Degree Requirements page.

 The natural sciences requirement is for 8 units designated NSM (Natural Sciences and Mathematics) from any of the following departments: Anthropology; Biology; Chemistry; Earth, Environmental, and Planetary Sciences; Environmental Studies; or Physics.
 The College Writing Program and natural sciences courses must be completed with a grade of C– or better.